Many of our customers with Inside Sales Teams are already using High Velocity Sales (HVS) in Salesforce.

 In this comprehensive guide, you’ll learn precisely how HVS works.
 Not only that, but you’ll also see how essential High Velocity Sales features like sales cadences, actions, call scripts, email templates, and Einstein Lead Scoring improve Inside Sales productivity and potency.

-So, if you are setting up or running an Inside Sales Team and want to know everything about High Velocity Sales (HVS) in Salesforce, this detailed guide is for you.
+If you are setting up or running an Inside Sales Team and want to know everything about High Velocity Sales (HVS) in Salesforce, this detailed guide is for you.

 1 – The Problem High Velocity Sales Solves